rab0171610/org.kde.plasma.compact-shutdown/README.md

 ~/.local/share/plasma/plasmoids/org.kde.plasma.compact-shutdown-KF6

 Logout and log in again.
 The widget should now appear in the available widgets list when adding widgets to the panel or the desktop.

+Please download the KF6 release to try it out.